 Stephanie Alexander soon seized the opportunity to work with Mietta O’Donnell and Tony Knox at Mietta’s in North Fitzroy.
 In 1976 she opened the first Stephanie’s restaurant in Fitzroy, with an emphasis on classic French dishes.
 The first restaurant was modest in size, but soon built a reputation for exceptional food.
 It inspired her to go on to bigger things.

-Although she retained an interest in the Richmond Hill Cafe and Larder, Stephanie largely abandoned the restaurant business and devoted herself to other projects, notably the School Garden Program.
+Although she retained an interest in the (now closed) Richmond Hill Cafe and Larder, Stephanie largely abandoned the restaurant business and devoted herself to other projects, notably the School Garden Program.